 Applicants must submit a completed application package consisting of:

-- A completed Sandra L. Panther Fellowship Application Form(2 page DOC);
+- A completed Sandra L. Panther Fellowship Application Form(2 page DOCX);

 - A current Curriculum Vitae (no more than three pages in length), including education, employment history and list of most recent publications;

 - One letter of support from your department chair, supervisor or a senior colleague; and